When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Choral reading can be a little more difficult for some children.
 But for others, it works well.

-With choral reading, you both read the words of the text aloud, at the same time.
+You and your child will read the words of the text aloud at the same time.

-In a classroom setting, this can help a child who feels self-conscious when reading aloud alone.
-On the other hand, it can help a child cover-up their lack of reading fluency skills because they become lost in the group.
+This can help a child who feels self-conscious when reading aloud alone in a classroom setting.
+However, it can also help a child cover up their lack of reading fluency skills because they become lost in the group.

 Choral reading at home can be fun for your child.
 Place emphasis on voices for different characters and have your child do the same.

-Simple poetry and books with a distinct, repetitive rhythm are excellent for use in choral reading.
+Simple poetry and books with a distinct, repetitive rhythm are excellent for choral reading.

 Phrased Reading

-Phrase reading, sometimes called scoop or scooping reading, does not place emphasis on individual words.
+Phrase reading, sometimes called scoop or scooping reading, does not emphasize individual words.
 Instead, a child is encouraged to read an entire phrase or group of words.

 This doesn’t mean long sentences.
 Instead, they read short groups of two or three words.